Subduction Zone Benchmark#

 Implementation#

-We perform the strong parallel scaling test using a utility function (from python/utils/ipp.py) that loops over a list of the number of processors calling our function for a given number of elements, ne, and pressure and temperature polynomial orders pp and pT.
-It runs our function solve_blankenbach a specified number of times and evaluates and returns the time taken for each of a number of requested steps.
+We perform the strong parallel scaling test using a utility function (from python/utils/ipp.py) that loops over a list of the number of processors calling our function for a given resolution scale, rescale.
+It runs our function solve_benchmark_case1 a specified number of times and evaluates and returns the time taken for each of a number of requested steps.

 # the list of the number of processors we will use